 flowShield

-an UV-C decontamination module for the sheath fluid of flow cytometers for germ-free cell sorting
+UV-C decontamination for germ-free cell sorting

 Introduction

-The lethal effect of UV-C light is well known for inactivating microorganisms without the side effects of a chemical treatment.
+Aseptic cell sorting provides the prerequisites for antibiotic-free cell cultivation after sorting.
+However, potential contamination of the cell sorting liquid by microorganisms such as bacteria, yeast, viruses and fungi can inhibit the cultivation of the sorted cells.
+Such contamination can happen, for example, when the sheath fluid reservoir is opened for refilling or through contamination by compressed air that is required for cell sorter operation.
+For this reason, decontamination is usually accomplished by regular flushing the fluidics with sodium hypochlorite or ethanol, which is a timeconsuming procedure and residues of cleaning reagents in the fluidics are toxic for the cells of interest.The lethal effect of UV-C light is well known for inactivating microorganisms without the side effects of a chemical treatment.
 The antimicrobial effect of UV-C light is based on the absorption of photons in the wavelength range of 200 – 280 nm by the DNA, resulting in the formation of pyrimidine dimers which inhibit DNA replication and consequently block transcription to RNA.
-Multiple UV-C emitting LEDs combined in a flow-through reactor are very suitable for the decontamination of the sheath fluid of a cell sorter.
-The resulting UV-C dose of four LEDs enables the reduction of P. aeruginosa by log 5.
+This principle is used by the flowShield: UV-C emitting high-power LEDs are combined in a flow-through reactor to continuously irradiate the sheath fluid of a cell sorter or contaminated liquid waste.
+The resulting UV-C dose of four LEDs enables the reduction of P. aeruginosa by log 5.8.

 Publication available